MoonCake98/metagenomics/README.md

 ```

 #### snakemake
-When you are in the environment, you can install snakemake:
+When you are in the environment, you can install snakemake(version 8.30.0):
 ```
 conda install snakemake
 ```